 Set specific time limits for each segment for every sales rep to make sure you cover a lot of ground.

-Identify and Ideate Solutions for Challenges.
+Identify (and Brainstorm Solutions for) Challenges.

 As each sales rep reviews their prospects, they may present unique challenges and obstacles that are situational to a specific deal.
 It can be incredibly productive when a team works together to find a way to tackle an issue.